mladenovvaleri/Advanced-Memristor-Modeling-in-LTSpise/README.md

 # Application in memristor circuits
 # Description of the models
 # Citation
-When you apply a given memristor model in the respective library, please cite the given sources in the code.
+When you use a given memristor model from the respective library, please cite the given sources in the end of the code.